On the Wasserstein distance between a hyperuniform point process and its mean: Results

 \section{Results}

-We start by stating a result on random measures on dimension $2$ and then we give its $d$-dimensional version.
-Later, we give a corollary for a $p$-th moment version of type III hyperuniform point process.
-Finally, we see that usual type III hyperuniform Hermitian determinantal point processes satisfy our hypotheses for every finite $p$.
+We begin with stating a result on random measures on dimension $2$ and then we give its $d$-dimensional version.
+A corollary for a $p$-th moment version of type III hyperuniform point process will be given later.
+Finally, usual type III hyperuniform Hermitian determinantal point processes are shown to satisfy our hypotheses for every finite $p \geqslant 1$.